 Any investigator who received in-kind, indirect, and/or financial support from the NIH-sponsored Georgia CTSA is considered a Georgia CTSA research investigator.
-Georgia CTSA support comes in many forms, including service support provided by the Participant & Clinical Interaction (PCI) program, pilot project funding or seed grants, statistical support, informatics services, ethics consultations, and the use of Georgia CTSA-funded resources and/or facilities.
+Georgia CTSA support comes in many forms, including service support provided by the Clinical Research Network (CRN) program, pilot project funding or seed grants, statistical support, informatics services, ethics consultations, and the use of Georgia CTSA-funded resources and/or facilities.

 Please include the following citation in any publications resulting from direct or indirect Georgia Clinical & Translational Science Alliance (Georgia CTSA) support:

 "Supported by the National Center for Advancing Translational Sciences of the National Institutes of Health under Award Number UL1TR002378.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health."